sebspion/reqs/draft-selander-lake-reqs.md

 ### LoRaWAN

 LoRaWAN employs unlicensed radio frequency bands in the 868MHz ISM band.
 As a case in point, we focus here on deployment in Europe, where this is regulated by ETSI EN 300 220.
 For LoRaWAN the most relevant metric is the Time-on-Air, which determines the back-off times and can be used as an indicator to calculate energy consumption.
 LoRaWAN is legally required to use a duty cycle with values such as 0.1%, 1% and 10% depending on the sub-band that is being used, leading to a payload split into fragments interleaved with back-off times.
 For Europe, the duty cycle is 1% (or smaller).
-Although there are exceptions from the use of duty cycle, the use of an AKE for providing end-to-end security on application layer need to comply with the duty cycle.
+Although there are exceptions from the use of duty cycle, the use of an AKE for providing end-to-end security on application layer needs to comply with the duty cycle.

 #### Bytes on the wire

 LoRaWAN has a variable MTU depending on the Spreading Factor (SF).
 The higher the spreading factor, the higher distances can be achieved and/or better reception.
 LoRaWAN has a header size of 13 bytes, to which we have to add the maximum recommended payload depending on the SF used.
 If the coverage and distance allows it, with SF7 -- corresponding to higher data rates -- the maximum payload is 222 bytes.
 For a SF12 -- and low data rates -- the maximum payload is 51 bytes.

 The benchmark used here is Data Rates 0-2 corresponding to a packet size of 51 bytes {{LoRaWAN}}.
 The use of larger frame size depend on good radio conditions which are not always present.
-Some libraries/providers only support 51 bytes packet size.
+Some libraries/providers only support 51-bytes packet size.

 #### Time